smartybryan/callingboard/README.md

 and track releasings and sustainings.

 TODO
-- Growl messages
 - Convert UI to Flexbox
-- Authentication/authorization
+- Authentication/authorization (for multi-tenant only?)